FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Seeding Guidelines.en.md

 ## Broadcast and Ariel Seeding rates

-Camelina can be broadcast and there are examples of aireal seeding by drone, though no recommended rates exist for drone seeding.
+Camelina can be broadcast and it has been done successfully.
 The lightweight seed means factors like height of the broadcaster and wind conditions must be considered for good coverage.

+- **Drone Seeding**: and there are examples of aireal seeding by drone, though no recommended rates exist for drone seeding.
 Light incorporation is recommended.
-Typical rates for broadcasting are around 12-15 kg/ha, though more research on this is needed, however some have shown equal or better results, so it is worth considering due to broadcast usually being lower cost.
+- **Seeding Rate**: Typical rates for broadcasting are around 12-15 kg/ha, though more research on this is needed, however some have shown equal or better results, so it is worth considering due to broadcast usually being lower cost.
 [Schillenger 2012] (https//:doi.org/10.1016/j.fcr.2012.02.019).

 ## Seeding Timing